 Organizational Structure and Pricing: Evidence from a Large U.S. Airline

-We study how organizational boundaries affect pricing decisions using comprehensive data provided by a large U.S. airline.
-We show that contrary to prevailing theories of the firm, advanced pricing algorithms have multiple biases.
-To quantify the impacts of these biases, we estimate a structural demand model using sales and search data and recover the demand curves the firm believes it faces using forecasting data.
-In counterfactuals, we show that correcting biases introduced by organizational teams individually have little impact on market outcomes, but addressing all biases simultaneously leads to higher prices and increased dead-weight loss in the markets studied.
+We study how organizational boundaries affect pricing decisions using comprehensive data from a large U.S. airline.
+We document that the firm's advanced pricing algorithm, utilizing inputs from different organizational teams, is subject to multiple biases.
+To quantify the impacts of these biases, we estimate a structural demand model using sales and search data.
+We recover the demand curves the firm believes it faces using forecasting data.
+In counterfactuals, we show that correcting biases introduced by organizational teams individually have little impact on market outcomes, but coordinating organizational outcomes leads to higher prices/revenues and increased dead-weight loss in the markets studied.

 Suggested Citation: Suggested Citation